 You’ve just sent out simultaneous query letters to twenty magazines, pitching the same travel story.

-The next day, two magazine editors respond within an hour of each other, indicating they would really like your story for their (non-competing) magazines.
+The next day, two magazine editors respond within an hour of each other, indicating they 'd really like your story for their (non-competing) magazines in different countries.
 Their magazine circulations do not overlap.

 One editor is offering to pay you considerably more than the other magazine.
 Neither magazine issues contracts for articles.

 (a) Try and get the lower paying editor to raise his offer, then play the magazine editors off against each other.

 (b) Wait another 24-48 hours before taking any action, in case there is a 3rd magazine that is interested in the story.